MeloScav/PHP-MySQL-exercises/README.md

 In exercise 4, we are going to make a small blog with a systeme of news and comments.
 A news page and a comments page associated with ID news.
 There will be a form for adding new comments on the comments page as well as the management of errors for a display of a new which doesn't exist or of an absence of comments on the page.

+## Member area

+In exercise 5, there is the creation of a member area with a registration page, a login page and a logout page.
+Members are saved in a mysql table and the password hashed.
+Before registering, we check if the nickname of the futur member is free, if the 2 passwords are identical and if the email adress has a valid form.
+On the login page, there is the possibility of remembering the member and automatically logging in using cookies.
+The member is connected on all pages of the site with to the session variables.